cfranklin11/blog-posts/2020/2020-12-06-aws-course-notes.md

 ### A. Elastic Block Store (EBS)

 - Network drive attached to an EC2 server while it runs (common for DBs)
-- Can be detached from an EC2 and attached to another one easily
+- Can be detached from an EC2 and attached to another one easily (but only one at a time)
 - Locked to an AZ
+  - Can migrate to another AZ by taking a snapshot, then restoring the snapshot in another AZ
+- EBS volumes get terminated when the attached EC2 is terminated by default (but can be changed via settings)
 - Define size (GB, I/O Ops per Secons or IOPS) on creation
   - Billed by provisioned capacity, not capacity used
   - You can increase the size later